The 10 Best Dance Clubs & Destinations in Chicago

 646 N Franklin

-Spybar has been supplying Chicagoans with killer DJ sets for over 18 years now, and they show no sign of slowing down.
-Located directly underneath the heart of the city, this subterranean club is the exact kind of place you head to when you just need to dance it out.
-With a shockingly minimal design and none of those schmaltzy club add-ons, Spybar is one Chicago spot that’s all about the music.
+Spybar is a dance club in Chicago that has been supplying residents with killer DJ sets for over 18 years now, and they show no sign of slowing down.
+This dance place is located directly underneath the heart of the city.
+This subterranean dance club is the exact kind of place you head to when you just need to dance it out.
+With a shockingly minimal design and none of those schmaltzy club add-ons, Spybar is one Chicago dance club that’s all about the music.